larngroup/GAN-Drug-Generator/README.md

-# GAN-Generator
+# GAN-Drug-Generator
-Generative Adversarial Network:  Optimization in Targeted Design
+GAN-Drug-Generator is an stududy over Generative Adversarial Network for Optimization in targeted drug design.